NashWellington/NNES/README.md

 # NNES
 NNES is a NES emulator and debugger built in C++.
-NNES is **very** early in development, and is currently not expected to work on anything that isn't a select few test roms.
 NNES has currently only been tested on Ubuntu 20.04 with gcc 9.3.0 on an x64 system.

 ## Roadmap